 Electrical Safety Training

-This electrical safety training course begins with details of what electricity is.
+This electrical safety training course is an excellent introduction for those who work with electrical installations and their supervisors and managers.
 Electricity is the flow or movement of electrons through a substance which allows the transfer of electrical energy from one place to another.
 The flow of electrons through a wire can be compared to water flowing through a hose pipe.
 Like the host pipe, the substance through which the electricity flows is called the conductor.
 Good electrical conductors include metals, especially copper.
 Other materials that conduct electricity include water, carbon, and the human body.
 Superconductors are certain metals, including copper, steel, mercury, lead, and alloys which conducts electricity extremely well at very low temperatures.